katelynmichalove/CompetitiveAnalysis/README.md

 #### Weaknesses

-* Less appeal for those that are more serious about starting a business or launching a product.
+* Less appeal for those that are more serious about starting a business or launching a product
 * No linkage to funding a personal cause
 * No equity funding

 #### Opportunities

+*

 #### Threats